Download ‘A Helping Hand with Owning Your Home‘ (PDF)

 *As with all insurances, conditions and exclusions will apply.

-*There are other providers of Payment Protection Insurance and other products designed to protect you against loss of income.
-For impartial information about insurance, please visit the website at www.moneyadviceservice.org.uk.
+*There are other providers of Short-Term Income Protection and other products designed to protect you against loss of income.
+For impartial advice about this type of insurance, please visit the website www.moneyadviceservice.org.uk.

 Andrew Harrod Financial Services Ltd is an Appointed Representative of Stonebridge Mortgage Solutions Ltd, which is authorised and regulated by the Financial Conduct Authority.
 Registered Office: 12 Dunholme Road, Gainsborough, Lincolnshire DN21 1XJ.
 Registered Company Number: 8109370.
 Registered in England & Wales